go-gorm/gorm.io/pages/docs/many_to_many.md

 ## Composite Foreign Keys

-If you are using [Composite Primary Keys](composite_primary_key.html) for your models, GORM will enabled composite foreign keys by default
+If you are using [Composite Primary Keys](composite_primary_key.html) for your models, GORM will enable composite foreign keys by default

 You are allowed to override the default foreign keys, to specify multiple foreign keys, just separate those keys' name by commas, for example: